 Departs: Weekly on Tuesdays

-Experience the highlights of East Africa on this all-encompassing small group adventure to Kenya and Tanzania by road.
+Experience the highlights of East Africa on this all-encompassing small group East African adventure to Kenya and Tanzania by road.
 Visit the spectacular Serengeti National Park with its incredible game viewing opportunities, the world famous Masai Mara and its seasonal annual migration, the breathtaking Ngorongoro Crater and Amboseli National Park standing in the shadow of Africa’s highest mountain - Mt Kilimanjaro.
-Enjoy twelve days of wildlife and culture on this scheduled small group departure with a maximum of seven passengers per vehicle.
+Enjoy twelve days of wildlife and culture, on this scheduled small group safari in East Africa with a maximum of seven passengers per vehicle.

 Day 1 - Arusha